ibm-cloud-docs/security-hub/customize.md

 ## Removing configurations
 {: #customize-remove-config}

 You can remove a member configuration from the stack that other configurations don't depend on.
-In the Essential Security and Observability Services deployable architecture, you can remove the configurations for the following services:
+In the Cloud foundation for security and observability deployable architecture, you can remove the configurations for the following services:

 - {{site.data.keyword.compliance_short}}
 - {{site.data.keyword.secrets-manager_short}}